-The European hornet (Vespa crabro L.) was first reported in North America about 1840 in New York state.
-Since then, it has spread to most of the eastern United States, reaching as far west as Louisiana and the Dakotas.
-V. crabro is also commonly called the brown or giant hornet, and is sometimes mistakenly referred to as the "Japanese" hornet.
-This is the largest and, technically, the only true hornet found in the United States.
+European hornets (Vespa crabro L.) were first reported in North America about 1840 in New York.
+Since then, they have spread to most of the eastern United States, reaching as far west as Louisiana and the Dakotas.
+European hornets are also commonly called the brown or giant hornets, and are sometimes mistakenly referred to as "Japanese" hornets.
+These are the largest and, technically, the only true hornets found in the United States.

-Adults (insect on left) somewhat resemble yellow jackets, but are much larger (about 11⁄2 in.) and are brown with yellow markings.
+Adults somewhat resemble yellowjackets, but are much larger (about 11⁄2 inches) and are brown with yellow markings rather than black with yellow markings.
 Queens, which may be seen in the spring, are more reddish than brown, and are larger than the workers.
 Nests are typically built in hollow trees, but they are often found in barns, sheds, attics, and wall voids of houses.
 Unlike its cousin, the bald-faced hornet, European hornets rarely build nests that are free hanging or in unprotected areas.
 Frequently, the nest is built at the cavity opening, rather than deep within.
 The outside of the exposed nest will be covered with coarse, thick, tan, paper-like material fashioned from decayed wood fibers.
 Nests built in wall voids may emit a noticeable stench.